fuzzguard/privilege-menu/readme.txt

 5. This is a view of a menu item you could select only to be viewable for administrators.

 == Changelog ==

+= 1.8.2 =
+* Moved '_priv_menu_role' option string into 'public $privMenuOption' to allow access from uninstall.php
+* Changed all references to '_priv_menu_role' string to access $this->privMenuOption (For Conformity)
+* Fixed styling for text in widget admin panel
+* Fixed styling for text in widget admin panel in responsive mode.

 = 1.8.1 =
 * Tested with version 4.7 of WordPress